91 Twelfth St, Parkmore, Sandton, 2196

 All games must be played on the dates listed in the diary.
 No exceptions will be allowed.

-• First Discovery knock-out match of the day may not start later than 14:45
+No Discovery KO fixture may start later than 14:45

 AGE GROUPS